Experiential Learning Faculty Fellows

 Building Experience into Learning across UTC

-The National Society of Experiential Education uses eight principles of good practice for Experiential Learning: Intention, Preparation, Authenticity, Reflection, Orientation, Monitoring, Assessment and Acknowledgment.
+The National Society of Experiential Education uses eight principles of good practice for Experiential Learning: Intention, Preparation, Authenticity, Reflection, Orientation, Monitoring, Assessment, and Acknowledgment.
 We currently have over 100 designated experiential learning opportunities available to our students at UTC, and this number continues to grow.
 But what does experiential learning look like at UTC as a whole?
 How can we overcome the obstacles that hinder more robust connection of theory to practice through the above principles in our disciplines?
-In this cohort, each member will study and review currently designated classes, develop their own experiential learning class, apply for the experiential learning course designation for Spring 2018 (October 1 deadline), and share the experience of applying with other faculty.
+In this cohort, each member will study and review currently designated classes, develop their experiential learning class, apply for the experiential learning course designation for Spring 2019 (Oct.
+1 deadline), and share the experience of applying with other faculty.

-Participants completing the cohort activities will be paid $250 upon completion of deliverables outlined in the agreement.
+Participants completing the cohort activities will be paid $250 upon completion of the deliverables outlined in the agreement.